MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Verifying And Interpreting Neural Networks using Finite Automata. [[paper]](https://arxiv.org/abs/2211.01022) [[code]](https://github.com/marcosaelzer/nn2nfa)
+  - Marco Sälzer, Eric Alsmann, Florian Bruse, Martin Lange.
+  - Key Word: Finite State Automata; Verification; Interpretation.
+  - <details><summary>Digest</summary> Verifying properties and interpreting the behaviour of deep neural networks (DNN) is an important task given their ubiquitous use in applications, including safety-critical ones, and their blackbox nature.
+We propose an automata-theoric approach to tackling problems arising in DNN analysis.
+We show that the input-output behaviour of a DNN can be captured precisely by a (special) weak Büchi automaton of exponential size.
+We show how these can be used to address common verification and interpretation tasks like adversarial robustness, minimum sufficient reasons etc. We report on a proof-of-concept implementation translating DNN to automata on finite words for better efficiency at the cost of losing precision in analysis.

 - Efficient Dataset Distillation Using Random Feature Approximation. [[paper]](https://arxiv.org/abs/2210.12067) [[code]](https://github.com/yolky/RFAD)
   - Noel Loo, Ramin Hasani, Alexander Amini, Daniela Rus. *NeurIPS 2022*